ngkabra/simpleoauth/README.markdown

     # As before, the data is available as a python dict
     print 'Hello, %s %s' % (data['first_name'], data['last_name'])

+    # Update using post
+    client.post('me/feed', message='I can post to facebook using simpleoauth', access_token=tok)

 **How to get an access_token - command line version**